 Tom Fogarty - Volunteer since 2007

 Thomas Fogarty retired from NSA in 2004 following a long career in foreign relations and service on the National SIGINT Committee.
-Following his retirement, Tom returned to the NSA Center for Cryptologic History as a historian where he became an enthusiastic supporter of the museum and the mission of the NCMF.
-Since 2007 Tom has been an invaluable member of the NCMF Cryptologic Programs committee and was instrumental in helping produce one of its most popular programs, the 50th Anniversary of the TET Offensive in 2018.
+Following his retirement, Tom returned to the NSA Center for Cryptologic History as a historian where he became an enthusiastic supporter of the museum and the mission of the NCF.
+Since 2007 Tom has been an invaluable member of the NCF Cryptologic Programs committee and was instrumental in helping produce one of its most popular programs, the 50th Anniversary of the TET Offensive in 2018.

 Al Gray - Volunteer since 2012

-CMSgt Al Gray (Ret) assumed the position of NCMF Membership Chair in 2012, and has used his career Air Force background as the former first Senior Enlisted Advisor to the Director, NSA, to promote interest in the Foundation among military personnel and armed forces alumni organizations.
+CMSgt Al Gray (Ret) assumed the position of NCF Membership Chair in 2012, and has used his career Air Force background as the former first Senior Enlisted Advisor to the Director, NSA, to promote interest in the Foundation among military personnel and armed forces alumni organizations.
 Al has also been instrumental in enlisting support for the museum from the defense contracting community and is honored to be a museum Benefactor.

 "I am an ardent believer that the military component of the SIGINT Community has made remarkable contributions to national intelligence needs.
 My own efforts to ensure proper recognition is afforded to those contributions and well established in the new National Cryptologic Museum is well worth the time I spend working for the Foundation." - CMSgt Al Gray (Ret)